rodhilton/resume/docs/resume_short.md

     * Developed SaaS [Rally ALM](http://rally1.rallydev.com) project management software used by hundreds of enterprises to implement agile development in distributed environments.
 Product provided thousands of concurrent users with intuitive interface for managing agile projects, generating reports, tracking iterations, and planning releases.

     * Developed test-driven data migration to move customers out of a legacy mode in the product, resulting in the deletion of over 20,000 lines of code, reducing development and testing effort by 50%.

-    * Refactored large legacy application to remove running container dependency on tests, simplify deployment infrastructure, and use standard JPA-style annotations for domain objects.